 By the end of the adventure, Monkey had between twice more immortal, making him impossible to kill, even by the Jade Emperor himself.

 While Loki, Eris, and Monkey are great examples of classic gods of mischief, other mythological trickster gods held more important roles in trying to explain why we have the world we do today.

-These “trickster teachers” or “trickster creators” include many animal spirits like Raven, Coyote, and Crane.
+These “trickster teachers” or “trickster creators” include many animal spirits like Ravens, Coyotes, and Cranes.

-Two gods whose names are becoming more well-known as we explore cultures with oral mythology including Wisakedjak and Anansi.
+Two gods whose names are more well-known in oral mythology are Wisakedjak and Anansi.
 While on other sides of the world, these gods of mischief had many similar adventures and played roles that were far more educational than Loki ever was.

 Wisakedjak: The Clever Crane of Navajo Mythology

 Wisakedjak, a crane spirit (the closest that American first nations people have to gods) from the storytelling of the Algonquian peoples is also known by other peoples as Nanabozho and Inktonme.

 In more central American tales, Wisakedjak’s stories are often attributed to Coyote, the spirit of mischief in Navajo Mythology.

 After colonization, some of Wisakedjak’s stories were told to children in new forms, their spirit given the anglicized name “Whiskey Jack.”

 Wisakedjak’s tales are often teaching tales, similar to Aesop’s fables.
 The trickster god was known to pull pranks on those who were jealous or greedy, offering clever punishments for those who were bad.
 However, sometimes Wisakedjak’s tricks were less a punishment and more a clever way to introduce something to the world, explaining to first nations of children how things had come to be.